rohitlo/twitter-graph/README.md

     make unittest-statement
     make coverage

-### Linters
+### Lint

-The project uses two linters: `flake8` and `pylint` (included in `prereq`) They can also be installed separately (takes O= variable)
+The project uses two lints: `flake8` and `pylint` (installed automatically as we mentioned before)

-    make i-flake8 i-pylint

 The lint can be checked for both tools at once using the `lint` target

     make lint

-or

-    make lint-flake8 lint-pylint

-They can also be separately invoked
+alternatively they can be invoked separately.

     make lint-flake8
     make lint-pylint

+Type checking is preformed by the `mypy-lang` module (installed automatically as we mentioned before), and can be invoked by

+    make typecheck

 ### Executing the program.